Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Debit Mastercard | Debit card | Successor to Maestro; most widely used in Switzerland |

-Visa Debit | Debit card | Successor to V Pay; at UBS, Raiffeisen etc. |
+Visa Debit | Debit card | Successor to V Pay; at UBS, Raiffeisen, etc. |

 Mastercard / Visa | Credit card | Tourists and international guests; higher fees |

-PostFinance Card | Debit card | German-speaking Switzerland; partly combined with Debit-MC function |
+PostFinance Card | Debit card | German-speaking Switzerland; partly combined with Debit MC function |

-TWINT | Mobile payment | Widely used in Switzerland; QR code on the terminal or via app |
+TWINT | Mobile Payment | Heavily used in Switzerland; QR code on the terminal or via App |

-Apple Pay / Google Pay | Mobile wallet | Contactless via NFC; runs via debit/credit card |
+Apple Pay / Google Pay | Mobile Wallet | Contactless via NFC; runs over debit/credit card |

 Integrated 4G SIM (recommended)